-Another responsibility of the project manager during this phase is to consistently maintain effective collaboration between stakeholders.
+Another responsibility of the project manager during this phase is to consistently maintain effective collaboration between project stakeholders.
 This ensures that everyone stays on the same page and the project runs smoothly without any issues.

 You can take help from the best project collaboration tools that are available in the market.
 They’ll not only make your life easier but also improves efficiency and increase the productivity of your team.

 Phase 4: Project monitoring and controlling

 In the project management process, the third and fourth phases are not sequential in nature.
 This phase runs simultaneously with project execution, thereby ensures that objectives and project deliverables are met.

 As a project manager, you can make sure that no one deviates from the original plan by establishing Critical Success Factors (CSF) and Key Performance Indicators (KPI).